euheber/euheber/README.md

 Web Developer
 -------------

-Learning to paint buttons on the internet.
+Learning to paint the buttons of the internet.

 * 🌍  I'm based in Cosmópolis, São Paulo - Brazil
 * 🖥️  See my portfolio at [Heber Robert | Front-end](http://euheber.github.io/heber-Robert-portfolio/)